 Capturing surface water is often critical to keep a basement or other area dry.
-There’s no better drainage system for this task than our TrenchDrain® grated drain.
-TrenchDrain is frequently installed across the base of a basement stairway, or across a doorway into a walk-out basement.
+There’s no better drainage system for this task than the TrenchDrain® grated drain from Basement Systems.
+TrenchDrain is typically installed at the bottom of a basement stairway, or across a doorway into a walkout basement.
 It can also be used to prevent surface water from entering a garage.
-TrenchDrain is easily integrated with WaterGuard drain lines and other basement drainage systems from Basement Systems.
+TrenchDrain is easily integrated with the WaterGuard® drainage system lines and other basement waterproofing solutions from Basement Systems.

 The TrenchDrain System consists of a drainage channel with a removable, flush-fitting grated cover.
 Because both parts are made from heavy-duty reinforced plastic, you’ll never need to worry about breakage, corrosion, moisture damage or maintenance.